raeleus/goodasker/README.md

 > How do I make a UI?

 Another bad one.
-There are complete guides on this all over the internet and in the offical docs.
+There are complete guides on this all over the internet and in the official docs.

 > Can someone look at my source code and tell me what's wrong?